Frequently Asked Questions About Telemedicine in Pennsylvania

 3. Does the Department of Human Services allow Medical Assistance (MA) enrolled providers to bill for services delivered using telemedicine?

 Yes.
 The Department of Human Services (DHS) has allowed services to be provided via telemedicine since 2007 and has allowed MA-enrolled providers to bill MA for these services.
 MA-enrolled providers should consult the Office of Medical Assistance Programs (OMAP) and Office of Mental Health and Substance Abuse Services (OMHSAS) telemedicine bulletins for more information on service delivery and billing (see question 7 below).
-DHS will continue allowing physical health and behavioral health services to be provided via telemedicine delivery and will continue to reimburse at the same rate as services delivered in person in the fee-for-service program.
-Managed Care Organizations (MCOs) may, but are not required to, allow for the use of telemedicine.
+DHS will continue allowing physical health and behavioral health services to be provided via telemedicine delivery and will continue to reimburse at the same rate as services delivered in person in the Fee-for-Service (FFS) delivery system.
+Managed Care Organizations (MCOs) may, but at present are not required to, allow for the use of telemedicine.
+Beginning January 1, 2026, Medicaid and CHIP managed care plans will be required to make payment on behalf of enrollees for medically necessary health care services provided through telemedicine if certain conditions outlined in Act 42 of 2024 are met.
 MA MCOs may negotiate payment for services rendered via telemedicine.

 4. Where can providers locate information on federal telehealth requirements?